This blackberry martini is a gin martini recipe. It has coconut rum and pineapple juice. This martini is the perfect New Year’s Eve Cocktail

 This one is a gin martini recipe because I thought blackberry jam and coconut rum worked better with it.

 Instead of using fresh blackberries, I used my blackberry jam.
-It was freshly made and has all the ingredients that I you would use in a blackberry martini.
+It was freshly made and I had all the ingredients needed for a blackberry martini.

 Finally, I garnished it with frozen blackberries but you can garnish it with fresh blackberries.

-For the alcohol, I went with Malibu strawberry rum because it’s the perfect compliment to the blackberry.
-If you are a lover of this rum brand, you must check out these Malibu drink recipes that are going to transport you to the Islands!
+For the alcohol, I went with Malibu strawberry rum because it’s the perfect complement to the blackberry.
+This rum also makes a simple Malibu drink transport you to the Islands!

 So, come over on New Year’s eve and we will celebrate the new year with this recipe.
 Or, come over for happy hour and we will toss back a few.